 Air Quality & Planning

-“To prevent unacceptable risks from pollution and land instability, planning policies and decisions should ensure that new development is appropriate for its location.
-The effects (including cumulative effects) of pollution on health, the natural environment or general amenity, and the potential sensitivity of the area or proposed development to adverse effects from pollution, should be taken into account…”
+- Paragraph 180: Planning policies and decisions should also ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development.

-Sussex local authorities have developed Guidance in response to the changes introduced by the NPPF and loss of national planning guidance (particularly PPS23).
-'Air Quality and Emission Mitigation Guidance for Sussex (2013)' provides a consistent approach to the assessment of air quality impacts from planned developments.
+Sussex local authorities have developed 'Air Quality and Emission Mitigation Guidance for Sussex (2013)', which provides a consistent approach to the assessment of air quality impacts from planned developments.